abhishek-kumar-code/Redfish_Public/Specification.md

 ### Payload annotations

-A Resources, objects within a Resource, and properties may include additional annotations as properties with the name in the format:
+Resources, objects within a Resource, and properties may include additional annotations as properties with the name in the format:

 <pre>[<var>PropertyName</var>]@<var>Namespace</var>.<var>TermName</var></pre>